ianwinter/sneakyoctopus-stackbit-v2-289b7/content/pages/colophon.md

       CSS](https://tailwindcss.com/) and other front end magic.

-      I used this template as a basis to work from.
-Mostly layout changes and style updates.
+      I used this template as a basis to work from as I can't design things!
+      There are some things I've built, the keys ones being:

       *   Light/Dark switcher code